arushii7/arushii7/README.md

 - 👋 Hi, I’m Arushi
 - 👀 I’m discovering new domains in the world of tech!
-- 🌱 I’m currently learning HTML, CSS, JS
+- 🌱 I’m currently learning Java
 - 📫 How to reach me - Linkedin (linkedin.com/in/arushisinghb)
 - 😄 Pronouns: she/her